 DCW to issue notice to both Delhi Police and Gargi College administration over sexual assault of girls at college fest

-Delhi Police on Monday received a complaint from Delhi University's Gargi College against the alleged harassment and sexual abuse of female students by a number of unidentified men during their annual cultural fest on February 6.
+The Delhi Police have begun a probe into the matter of alleged harassment and sexual abuse of women students in the college by a number of unidentified men during their annual cultural fest on February 6.

-Earlier, a Gargi college student had told ANI that over 100 middle-aged men crashed the college gate on February 6 and misbehaved with the women inside the campus.
+While speaking to ANI on Monday a woman student said that over 100 middle-aged men crashed the college gate on February 6 and misbehaved with the women inside the campus.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)